 Credit cards are also the most popular source of credit

-Based on a 2016 report that looked at the types of credit respondents applied for in the last 12 months, credit cards were the most sought-after type of credit.
+Based on the latest report from the 2016 report that looked at the types of credit respondents applied for in the last 12 months, credit cards were the most sought-after type of credit.

-The average household has six cards and $8,733 in credit card debt
+The average household with credit card debt has $8,733 in credit card debt